salinpaul94/Investing/READING/CFA 2023 L1 V4/Chapter_02.md

 - Corporate treasurers analyze exchange rates, interest rates, and credit conditions to determine which currencies to trade and which notes to buy or sell to have funds available in a necessary currency.
 - Risk managers work for producers or users of commodities to calculate how many commodity futures contracts to buy or sell to manage inventory risks.

-*Financial analysts must understand the characteristics of the markets in which their decisions will be executed.*
+_Financial analysts must understand the characteristics of the markets in which their decisions will be executed._

-*Financial analyst must know the distinctive characteristics of these trading assets.*
+_Financial analyst must know the distinctive characteristics of these trading assets._

+## THE FUNCTIONS OF THE FINANCIAL SYSTEM